Infinit3i/Cyber-Yankee-2025/Sassy Panda/README.md

 KG+Vs7e5$dF4

 ```

+### Metasploit Payload Setup
+Target all Networking Devices and drop a payload that creates a meterpreter session on each of them:
 Make the Payload file for The Palo:
 On your attack box, in the same directory where you saved your scripts, run the following Command.
 This saves the payload to a file called `netflow.palo` .